openlogic/resque-multi-step/README.md

 Details
 ----

 MultiStepTask creates a queue in resque for each task.
+To process multi-step jobs you will need at least one Resque worker with `QUEUES=*`.
 This combined with [resque-fairly][] provides fair scheduling of the constituent jobs.

+Having a queue per multi-step task means that is easy to determine to what task a particular job belongs.
 It also provides a nice way to see what is going on in the system at any given time.
 Just got to resque-web and look the queue list.
-If you use meaningful slugs for your tasks you can get a quick birds-eye view of what is going on.
+Use meaningful slugs for your tasks and you get a quick birds-eye view of what is going on.

 Note on Patches/Pull Requests
 ----